alister/expenses-avenger/README.md

 # Write a simple expenses tracker web application

-## Introduction

-Test project for the final step of TopTal interview process.

 ### front-end

 Angular

 ### Symfony v2.6.6 - backed API.

-2.6.6 is the latest stable version of Symfony.
+2.6.6 is the latest stable version of Symfony. (as of April 28th, 2015)

 ## Requirements